 Common Allergy Symptoms

 Allergy symptoms can vary in intensity and depend on the type of allergen triggering the reaction.
 Frequent sneezing, itching, or coughing could signify allergies or potential seasonal allergies.
 If you suspect an allergy, consult the professionals at Urgentology Care for an accurate diagnosis.
 We offer comprehensive Colleyville allergy testing and treatment options.

 Typical symptoms of allergies include:

 - Itchy or watery eyes

 - Vomiting Sinus problems

 - Sore throat

-Severe allergic reactions, such as anaphylaxis, could be potentially life-threatening.
-This type of allergic reaction is most commonly caused by certain foods, insect stings or medications.
+Severe allergic reactions, such as anaphylaxis, can potentially be life-threatening, often triggered by specific foods, insect stings, or medications.